alistanis/branch/README.md

 # branch
 Get you some git branch without git!

+Having git installed is not a requirement, but I'm not sure what you would use this for without it.

 Linux/Unix/MacOS only.

 Branch will only print the shortname of the current branch you are on.